katerinanavab/javadocs/docs/unit02/notes208.md

 These wrapper classes (defined in the `java.lang` included **package**) are also useful because they have some special values (like the minimum and maximum values for the type) and methods that you can use.

-When would you ever use Integer.MIN_VALUE or Integer.MAX_VALUE?
+When would you ever use `Integer.MIN_VALUE` or `Integer.MAX_VALUE`?
 They are handy if you want to initialize a variable to the smallest possible value and then search a sequence of values for a larger value.

 ### Autoboxing and Unboxing

 **Autoboxing** is the automatic conversion that the Java compiler makes between primitive types and their corresponding object wrapper classes.
-This includes converting an int to an Integer and a double to a Double.
+This includes converting an `int` to an `Integer` and a `double` to a `Double`.
 The Java compiler applies autoboxing when a primitive value is passed as a parameter to a method that expects an object of the corresponding wrapper class or assigned to a variable of the corresponding wrapper class.
 Here's an example of autoboxing.

 ```java
    Integer i = 2;